rajat-kumar-thakur/rajat-kumar-thakur/README.md

 ## 🚀 About Me

 Hello!
-I’m Rajat Kumar Thakur — a curious explorer at the intersection of Machine Learning, Large Language Models, and Full Stack Development.
+I’m Rajat Kumar Thakur, a curious explorer at the intersection of Machine Learning, Large Language Models, and Full Stack Development.
 As a student with a passion for building things that matter, I thrive on transforming ideas into impactful digital solutions.

 ---